ndzuma/PropertyInvestmentCalculator/README.md

 A comprehensive property investment simulation tool that helps analyze different investment strategies, compare returns, and optimize portfolio decisions.

+## Why I Built This

+I created this tool to accurately simulate multiple property investing strategies - from different leveraged approaches to fully cash purchases, and everything in between.
+The real catalyst?
+My mom wanted to know where to buy an investment property, and I wanted to build her a simple yet sophisticated calculator that could actually answer her questions properly.

+As for the tech stack - I just love how straightforward FastAPI is, and I can move incredibly fast with Next.js.
+Plus, the App Router might be my favorite web feature ever.
+Python lets me prototype at lightning speed, and well... one thing led to another and here we are with a full-blown investment calculator that spiraled way beyond what mom originally asked for. 🚀

 ## What it does

 - **Compare Investment Strategies**: Cash vs leveraged vs mixed approaches